Sublocade Generic Name & Formulations

 Risk of serious harm or death with intravenous administration.
 Sublocade REMS program.

 Potential risk for opioid overdose; strongly consider prescribing naloxone when initiating and renewing therapy.
 Consider prescribing naloxone if the patient has household members (eg, children) or other close contacts at risk of accidental ingestion or overdose.
 Not for IV, IM, or intradermal inj; risk of serious harm or death.
 Evaluate and treat if serious inj site reactions develop.
 Abuse potential (monitor).
 Risk of life-threatening respiratory and CNS depression; monitor.
 Compromised respiratory function (eg, COPD, cor pulmonale, decreased respiratory reserve, hypoxia, hypercapnia, pre-existing respiratory depression).
 Sleep-related breathing disorders (including central sleep apnea (CSA), sleep-related hypoxemia); consider dose reduction if CSA develops.
 Adrenal insufficiency.
 Hypokalemia, hypomagnesemia, unstable cardiac disease (eg, AF, bradycardia, CHF); monitor ECG periodically.
-History of long QT syndrome: avoid.
+Risk of QT prolongation (esp. in those with hypokalemia, bradycardia, recent conversion from atrial fibrillation, CHF, digitalis therapy, baseline QT prolongation, subclinical long-QT syndrome, severe hypomagnesemia).
 Obtain LFTs prior to initiation and monthly during treatment; evaluate if hepatic event is suspected.
 Avoid in opioid-naïve.
 Elevated CSF pressure (eg, head injury, intracranial lesions).
 Biliary tract dysfunction.
 Acute abdomen.
 Prescribe a non-opioid analgesic for managing acute pain; may use opioid therapy under physician supervision.
 Moderate to severe hepatic impairment: not recommended.
 Unintentional pediatric exposure.
 Acute alcoholism.
 Drug abusers.
 Reevaluate periodically.
 Avoid abrupt cessation.
 Elderly.
 Pregnancy; potential neonatal opioid withdrawal syndrome during prolonged use.
 Labor & delivery, nursing mothers: monitor infants.

 Increased risk of hypotension, respiratory depression, sedation, coma, and death with benzodiazepines or other CNS depressants (eg, non-benzodiazepine sedatives/hypnotics, anxiolytics, general anesthetics, tranquilizers, muscle relaxants, antipsychotics, alcohol, other opioids); discontinue these agents are preferred; or in some patients, gradually taper off or reduce to lowest effective dose may be appropriate; strongly consider prescribing naloxone if concomitant use is warranted.
 During or within 14 days of MAOIs: not recommended.
 Risk of serotonin syndrome with serotonergic drugs (eg, SSRIs, SNRIs, TCAs, triptans, 5-HT3 antagonists, mirtazapine, trazodone, tramadol, cyclobenzaprine, metaxalone, MAOIs, linezolid, IV methylene blue); monitor.
 Concomitant NNRTIs (eg, efavirenz, nevirapine, etravirine, delavirdine) or PIs (eg, atazanavir with/without ritonavir): monitor and use SL buprenorphine, if needed.
 Avoid concomitant Class IA (eg, quinidine, procainamide, disopyramide) or III antiarrhythmics (eg, sotalol, amiodarone, dofetilide) or drugs that prolong the QT interval.
 Potentiated by CYP3A4 inhibitors (eg, macrolides, azole antifungals, protease inhibitors).
 Antagonized by CYP3A4 inducers (eg, rifampin, carbamazepine, phenytoin, phenobarbital).
 May antagonize diuretics; monitor.
 Paralytic ileus may occur with anticholinergics.